ankane/kms_encrypted/README.md

 ## Testing [master]

-For testing, you can prevent calls to AWS by setting:
+For testing, you can prevent calls to KMS by setting:

 ```sh
 KMS_KEY_ID=insecure-test-key